-So while some ‘Turkey Teeth’ patients have been delighted with their results, others have taken to TikTok to share their horror stories.
-Many patients wanting veneers or straighter, whiter teeth have been given dental crowns on every single tooth instead, without being given any information about the treatment or asked for informed consent.
-A dental crown is an invasive procedure where the dentist removes 60-70% of the natural tooth – most of which is healthy tissue – in order to create a peg on which to attach the crown.
-In many cases, a crown is not the most appropriate treatment.
-Many patients who have been given crowns unnecessarily have subsequently suffered serious complications, for example, intense, long-lasting pain and abscesses which will often require root canal treatments.
-In the longer term, patients are likely to lose the affected teeth.
+So while some Turkey Teeth patients have been delighted with their results, others have taken to TikTok to share their horror stories.
+Many patients wanting dental veneers or straighter, whiter teeth have been given dental crowns on every single tooth instead without being given any information about the treatment or asked for informed consent.
+A dental crown is an invasive procedure where the dentist removes 60-70% of your natural teeth in order to create a peg on which to attach the crown – in the case of cosmetic treatments, this aggressive tooth reduction means you lose perfectly healthy tissue.
+Therefore in many cases, a crown is not an appropriate dental procedure.

 Do your research

 The problems caused by Turkey Teeth were explored in the BBC documentary Turkey Teeth: Bargain Smiles or Big Mistake?
 The documentary highlighted the methods by which Turkish clinics persuade people to sign up for cosmetic procedures they don’t even need, and filmmakers also spoke to patients who have had happy outcomes and others who have had unhappy outcomes.
 If you’re contemplating visiting Turkey to get cosmetic dentistry, please watch this documentary before making a decision.